fbomb111/clean-code-distilled/docs/index.md

 *	Testable
 *	No duplication

-### Misc
+### Miscellaneous
-* Our ratio of reading to writing code is 10:1.
+* Most of the time when we're 'writing' code we're actually reading it.
+Our ratio of reading to writing code is 10:1.
 Therefore making it easier to read makes it easier to write.
 * We can’t just write clean code, we have to keep it clean.
 Boy Scout Rule – leave the code cleaner than when you found it.
 Cleanup doesn’t have to be something big, improve a variable name or break up a function.